International Orientation & Check-in

 - Upload the form to Med+Proctor and bring the form with you to your health screening.
 Instructions will be emailed to you.

-- Complete your pre-arrival checklist in iBearcatsGlobal to receive an appointment date for your health screening.
+- Complete your pre-arrival checklist in iBearcatsGlobal to receive instructions on making a health screening appointment upon arrival.

 - Attend your health screening appointment.